MarcoSignoretto/PictureAR/README.md

 ### GOALS ###
 I have tried to write code efficient and reusable and group it into file with different goals.
-Definition and declaration are splitted into different files, so ```CMakeLists.txt``` has been edited as well
+Definition and declaration are splitted into different files, so ```CMakeLists.txt``` and ```src/CMakeLists.txt``` has been edited as well

 ### File ###
-In the project there is the original ```data``` folder with all the files used by the progrma and the files used to test program:
+In the project there is the original ```data``` folder with all the files used by the program and the files used to test program:

 # Setup #
-The code must be build and setup has default template for this course as the following:
+The code must be build and setup from the default template for this course as the following:

 ## How to build: ##